 What is the mortgage affordability rule?

 Before you submit a mortgage application, it’s essential to consider your budget and finances.
 The affordability rule and underwriting standards are created with the purpose of preventing borrowers from accumulating excessive debt or struggling to make their payments.
-Conducting due diligence on your financial status prior to applying for a loan will help of being accepted for a mortgage approval and guarantee that you remain financially secure in the long-term.
+Conducting due diligence on your financial status prior to applying for a loan will help of being accepted for mortgage approval and guarantee that you remain financially secure in the long-term.

 How is mortgage affordability calculated?

 UK lenders determine mortgage affordability using a combination of factors, such as your income, credit score and report, and debt-to-income (DTI) ratio.
-To calculate the DTI ration for yourself – take your total monthly debt payments including the proposed mortgage payment – then divide it by your gross monthly income (before taxes).
+To calculate the DTI ratio for yourself – take your total monthly debt payments including the proposed mortgage payment – then divide it by your gross monthly income (before taxes).
 The percentage that you get is what we call ‘Debt to Income Ratio’, which UK lenders use to assess one’s eligibility for getting a mortgage.

 To determine your Debt-To-Income (DTI) ratio, take the total of all monthly debt payments and divide it by your gross income.
 For example, if you owe a total payment of £1,000 each month on top of other debts while earning £3,000 in salary per month; then 33% would be your DTI ratio.
-Although most lenders prefer to keep this number under 43%, some are willing to accept higher ratios depending on certain factors like credit history or type of loan sought after.
+Although most lenders prefer to keep this number under 43%, some are willing to accept higher ratios depending on certain factors like credit history or the type of loan sought after.

 Will affordability affect the interest rate offered by a lender?